AdrianBav/bavanco/readme.md

 # Bavanco

 ## Top Jobs
-- bavanco global cards
+- ?
-- Write artisan command to copy assets!

 ## Low Priority
-- Add geo stats to trait?
 - Add API auth?
+- Cron job to update IP package
 - header to change group colors each time it goes back to top (or just monopoly page?)
 - update favicon with new font
 - Meta descriptions in layout file